Maurice Southgate: Capture and prison

 In the words of Pearl Witherington, Southgate was "incredibly security minded."
 He said the two most dangerous times for an SOE agent were his first week in France when he was unfamiliar with the environment and after being in the country for 6 months or more when he became complacent.
 Southgate had been in France more than a year when he was captured.
-On Sunday 1 May 1944, Southgate and the other agents of his network were exhausted from preparations for the Allied invasion (6 June 1944).
-Returning to the city of Montlucon after meeting agents in the countryside, a weary Southgate failed to exercise his usual caution and did not notice a Citröen, a car favored by the German SS, parked down the street from the house where he was to meet with his newly-arrived wireless operator, René Mathieu.
+On Monday 1 May 1944, Southgate and the other agents of his network were exhausted from preparations for the Allied invasion (6 June 1944).
+Returning to the city of Montlucon after meeting agents in the countryside, a weary Southgate failed to exercise his usual caution and did not notice a Citroën, a car favored by the German SS, parked down the street from the house where he was to meet with his newly-arrived wireless operator, René Mathieu.
 When he opened the door of the house German SS agents were there to greet him.

 Southgate was initially sent to 84 Avenue Foch, the headquarters of the Sicherheitsdienst (the SS Intelligence agency) in Paris, for interrogation.
 In August, he was with a group of 36 SOE agents deported, just before the fall of Paris to the allied armies, to Buchenwald Concentration Camp in Germany.
 In September sixteen of them were hanged.
 Southgate was overlooked for execution as he had feigned a stomach illness to get into the hospital but he also suffered from a genuine illness.
 After being dismissed from the hospital, Southgate was assigned to work in the tailor shop of the camp.
 He and three other SOE agents hid in the "Little Camp" part of Buchenwald to avoid being found and executed by the SS.
 The four agents survived.
 American forces captured Buchenwald on 11 April 1945. freeing the prisoners.
 On 13 April, SOE in London received a report from the Red Cross in Buchenwald stating that Southgate was "possibly still Alive (sic)."
 SOE had known nothing about the fate of Southgate after his capture until that message.

-Southgate's capture left the Stationer Network in good hands.
+The Stationer network remained operational despite Southgate's capture.
 Maingard and Witherington divided Southgate's network.
 Maingard became the leader of the Shipwright Network and Witherington headed the Wrestler network, the only woman to be in charge of an SOE French network.
 Both of them carried out many successful sabotage operations after the D-Day landings on 6 June 1944 and both survived World War II.
 Wireless-operator Mathieu died or was executed while he was in the custody of the Germans.

 Plaudits

-Southworth was awarded the Distinguished Service Order of the United Kingdom during his incarceration.
+Southgate was awarded the Distinguished Service Order of the United Kingdom during his incarceration.
 Maurice Buckmaster, head of SOE's F (French) Section, would later say of Southgate, "he stuck to his job without any thought for his own safety or welfare.
 He worked long hours—sometimes as many as twenty a day-- and he inspired the fiercest enthusiasm in all who worked with him."

 Extracts from Southgate's wartime diary have been published online.